Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

 \subsection{Taxonomy of Misbehavior Detection}

-We have designed a taxonomy to effectively discuss mechanisms to detect attacks within the attacker model discussed above.
-Our classification is shown in Figure~\ref{fig:misbehavior-detection-taxonomy}.
-We classify mechanisms based on two aspects, for a total of four types of mechanisms.
+We have designed a taxonomy to categorize mechanisms detecting attacks within the attacker model discussed above, consisting of two classification aspects and four classes, as shown in Figure~\ref{fig:misbehavior-detection-taxonomy}.

 The first aspect we use for classification distinguishes between node-centric and data-centric mechanisms, which has regularly been used in the literature.
-The second aspect focuses on the source of the messages that are analyzed -- they may either analyze messages from individual vehicles, or from many different vehicles, which we characterize as autonomous and collaborative, respectively.

-For our purposes, node-centric mechanisms defined as mechanisms that primarily concerned with the participants of the network.
-For example, they can verify the behavior of a node by analyzing packet frequencies, correctly formatted messages, and so on, or they are focused on participants of the protocol, verifying their trustworthiness based on the correctness of previous messages.
-Obviously the correctness needs to be tested some other mechanism; these mechanisms are usually data-centric in nature, meaning they use the content of the message to determine its validity, independent of who transmitted the message.
-This can be done using models of the physical world, or by testing consistency with messages received from others.
-Data-centric and node-centric misbehavior detection are mostly orthogonal, in the sense that they can be improved independently.
-For this reason, many recent authors propose combinations of both types.
+For our purposes, node-centric mechanisms are defined as mechanisms that primarily concerned with the participants of the network.
+For example, they can verify the forwarding behavior of a node by analyzing packet frequencies, correctly formatted messages, and so on to decide on its trustworthiness.
+Alternatively, they are focused on the interaction between participants, verifying their trustworthiness based on the correctness of previous messages.
+Obviously the correctness needs to be tested some other mechanism: those mechanisms are usually data-centric in nature, meaning they use the content of the message to determine its validity, independent of who transmitted the message.
+Data-centric and node-centric misbehavior detection are therefore mostly orthogonal, leading many authors to propose combinations of both types.